WebexSamples/postman-webex/docs/ImportAndConfigure.md

 # Import and configure a collection

+## Not a Postman user yet ?

+The tool comes with a free basic plan.

+[Download](https://www.getpostman.com/) as a Chrome or Desktop application.

 ## How to import a collection into postman

 Click on the import button on the top left corner